cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

-The major changes provided by **DSL2** format are *modules*, as described by this docs, which let you reuse softwares managed and provided by the community simplifying your pipeline: the code required to run software and to provide/collect input and output a provided by the modules, which can be :ref:`installed <adding-a-module-to-a-pipeline>` or :ref:`updated <update-a-pipeline-module>` as described by this guide.
+The major changes provided by **DSL2** format are *modules*, as described by this docs, which let you reuse softwares managed and provided by the community simplifying your pipeline: the code required to run software and to provide/collect input and output are provided by the modules, which can be :ref:`installed <adding-a-module-to-a-pipeline>` or :ref:`updated <update-a-pipeline-module>` as described by this guide.

 Another change introduced in **DSL2** is the different way you can pass data between